r-bk/rsdns/README.md

 **rsnds** is a **R**u**s**t lib crate implementing a **DNS** **S**tub **R**esolver ([RFC 1034](https://www.rfc-editor.org/rfc/rfc1034.html#section-5.3.1)).

+Its main goal is to query the Domain Name System and return the results in easily consumable Rust types.

 *rsdns* strives to be simple and fast.
 To be simple *rsdns* keeps a minimal API.
 To be fast *rsdns* aims to allow DNS message parsing with zero memory allocations at runtime.